taraliu23/EYES-4-DARKNESS/README.md

 ## Note

 I declare NO interest to his love affarir, relationship, and homicide!
-It is his poems, and poems only that make me nostalgic and mourn his in this way.
+It is his poems, and poems only that make me nostalgic and mourn him in this way.

 ## Reference